trustcrypto/documentation-theme-jekyll/pages/mydoc/usersguide.md

 ### Using OnlyKey With A Software Password Manager {#using-onlykey-with-a-software-password-manager}

 OnlyKey stores up to 24 unique accounts in offline storage and can be used to secure an unlimited number of accounts if used in conjunction with a software password manager.
-For example, set one of the OnlyKey slots to KeePassXC, Dashlane, Google (Smart Lock), Lastpass, etc. enable 2-factor on this slot and then use your OnlyKey to unlock your software password manager.
+For example, set one of the OnlyKey slots to KeePassXC, Dashlane, Google (Smart Lock), Lastpass, etc., and enable 2-factor on this slot and then use your OnlyKey to unlock your software password manager.
 This way you can keep your most valuable accounts in offline secure hardware and everything else in the software password manager.

 There are two types of software password managers:
 - Online Password Managers - Less secure but more convenient because passwords sync automatically between devices